 You don’t have to wait until Spring comes around to assess the quality of your data in Marketo!
 Brush up on your data hygiene processes with a good Spring clean.

 And there’s a wealth of reasons why you should clean up dirty data.
 For starters, poor data leads to lower deliverability rates, lower campaign engagement and inaccurate reporting.
 Duplicate records impact lead scoring effectiveness and attribution.
 If you have lots of records in Marketo that are unmarketable, you’re paying inflated contract rates to Adobe.

 Don’t let bad data and poor data hygiene practices cost your team valuable time and money.

 First things first.
 Is your Marketo instance organised?
 Is it easy to find programs, landing pages, lists and reports?

 Start by going through your programs, opening each folder and checking your assets.
-Get rid of any duplicate emails, lists, reports or tests and delete anything that’s unnecessary to the campaign, does not work, or that is not a final version.
+Get rid of any duplicate emails, lists, reports or tests.
+We also recommend deleting anything that’s unnecessary to the campaign, does not work, or that is not a final version.